About ASSMA · Public project information

 Preparation

-Coordination with school leadership, educational teams and counselling staff, together with family information and the management of authorisations.
+Coordination with leadership, educational teams and guidance staff, together with family information and authorisation management.

 02

-The work plan envisages several short sessions, with a reference of four sessions of around 30 minutes.
+The work plan includes several short sessions, with a reference of four sessions of about 30 minutes.

 03